nickrakovsky/docs/docs/advanced/custom-fields.md

 EXTERNAL:  Check this box if you wish your carriers/customers to see this field on their appointment booking screens.
 Your team will also see it when booking appointments.

 *WHERE WOULD YOU LIKE THIS FIELD TO APPEAR?: (Required) Choose the screen which you would like your custom field to be added.
-You have a choice of company, appointment or packing list.
+You have a choice of company, appointment, packing list, user, purchase order or purchase order item.

 *FIELD TYPE: (Required) Choose the field type that this custom field refers to.
 The following are the field types available.